-Chart 3.-OASDI income rate and cost rate based on alternative II-B assumptions rate of interest.
-It is the most appropriate for summarizing the financial status of the OASDI system over the 75-year period.
-During that period, the trust funds buildup in the early years (when income exceeds outgo) and are subsequently depleted in the final years (expenditures are expected to exceed income).
+For this report, long-range actuarial balances are calculated using "level-financing" methodology, a methodology that was used prior to 1973.
+The methodology discounts future surpluses and deficits using the real rate of interest.
+It is the most appropriate for summarizing the financial status of the OASDI system over the 75year period, a period when the trust funds build up during the early years when income exceeds outgo and are subsequently depleted during the final years when expenditures are expected to exceed income.